ArmanShirzad/qrRobust-scanner/FIREBASE_SETUP.md

 ---

-**🎉 Congratulations!** You now have Firebase authentication integrated with your QR app!
+**Congratulations!** You now have Firebase authentication integrated with your QR app!
 Users can sign in with their Google accounts seamlessly.